 Milwaukee is a very large city located in the state of Wisconsin.
 With a population of 590,157 people and 210 constituent neighborhoods, Milwaukee is the largest community in Wisconsin.

-Unlike some cities, Milwaukee isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Milwaukee are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Milwaukee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Milwaukee is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Milwaukee who work in office and administrative support (11.73%), sales jobs (8.30%), and food service (7.50%).

 Milwaukee is one of the most attractive larger cities for people who are young, single, educated, and upwardly-mobile career starters.
 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although Milwaukee is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.

 Milwaukee is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Milwaukee really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Milwaukee citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Milwaukee ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Milwaukee a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.